Mttds/machine-learning/README.md

 - model_representation.py: univariate linear regression example
 - vectorization.py: applying vectorization to loops and linear algebra operations with Numpy
 - linear_regression.py: example of linear regression model
+- locally_weighted_linear_regression.py: locally weighted version of linear regression for sample data that does not fit well a linear regression using both batch gradient descent and stochastic gradient descent to find the optimal w (theta) parameter.

 _C_: